Records Featuring Jo

 Including ‘Land of Gold‘ originally released as a 12″ single, on Dreamworld in 1987

-Bluetrain played the Glastonbury Festival in 1987, did a gig in France, toured Scotland, supported The Pastels and The Bodines, played pubs and small venues in London and the surrounding areas loads.
-And relocated to California for 6 months in 1988.
+Bluetrain played the Glastonbury Festival in 1987, played in France, toured Scotland, supported The Mighty Lemon Drops, The Pastels, The Vaselines, and The Bodines, then relocated to California for 6 months in 1988.

 In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.